Amourspirit/libreoffice-python-path-ext/README.md

 ## Linking CPython files

 This only apply to Mac OS and AppImage on Linux.
-On other versions of LibreOffice the `Create Links` button is not visible.
+On other versions of LibreOffice the `Create Links...` and `Unlink..` buttons are not visible.

 Mac Os and Linux AppImage installs of LibreOffice have an embedded version of python.